gosLp/pratfolio/_posts/Htop.md

 ---
 title: 'Rust Powered Htop like WebApp to track Sys performance'
-excerpt: 'a Rust-powered web application that functions as a real-time system performance tracker, similar to the popular htop tool.
-We'll delve into the source code of the Rust application and understand its components that enable us to monitor various aspects of system performance, including CPU usage and network activity.
+excerpt: "a Rust-powered web application that functions as a real-time system performance tracker, similar to the popular htop tool.
+Well delve into the source code of the Rust application and understand its components that enable us to monitor various aspects of system performance, including CPU usage and network activity.
-'
+"
 coverImage: '/assets/blog/preview/cover.jpg'
 date: '2023-06-14T05:35:07.322Z'
 author: